srizzling/TheRippleEffect/README.md

 a 20GB SSD disk.
 The server is based in San Francisco so there may be a bit of latency but it sitting effectively on the switch so shouldn't be too noticeable.
 There's a 1TB upload limit but I'd be surprised if that'll be an issue.

-As of the writing of this Django is not installed however Apache 2.2.22 and MySQL are (DB username/password root/engr302)
+As of the writing of this Django is not installed however LAMP is.

+If you are lazy like me, Webmin is available too using: https://vm3.quinlivan.co.nz:10000 with root and engr302 as passwords again

 Any problems with the test server please feel free to contact me: